Britain’s state-funded National Health Service facing hard winter

-In his department, the workload is up by 50 percent in five years while funding has not increased, according to the documentary, broadcast Thursday.
+In his department, the workload is up by 50 percent in five years while funding has not increased, said the documentary, which is being broadcast today.

-The government says that the first weeks of January are always difficult because cold weather exacerbates some chronic ailments and people tend to put off medical care.
-On the whole, however, the public health system is getting more resources and performing better every year, the government insists.
+The government says that the first weeks of January are always difficult because bad weather exacerbates some chronic ailments and people tend to put off medical care but, on the whole, the public health system is getting more resources and performing better every year.

-Dorrell refused to discuss specific incidents, but named a list of cities and regions where the number of emergency beds had been increased.
+Dorrell refused to discuss specific incidents, but ticked off a list of cities and regions where the number of emergency beds had been increased.

 The government says it has increased spending on the health service every year in real terms, and says its injection of market-style reforms in the system have shortened waiting times for non-emergency care.
 This year the NHS budget is $73 billion.